Turn RunPod's per-second GPU spend into a running cost

 | Forecast | No burn-rate forecast; a prepaid balance only | Month-end projection from your burn rate |

-| View | Per-second spend across pods, endpoints, volumes | Grouped by resource into one running cost |
+| View | Per-second pods and endpoints, per-gigabyte volumes, read line by line | Grouped by resource into one running cost |

 | Scope | RunPod only | RunPod beside every other provider |